aekultur/DSA210-Project/README.md

 **2. Data Visualization**

+   - Histograms:
+      - USD (Standardized) Distribution
+         - The pattern is skewed to the right, with a long tail that points to the upside.
+This means that the USD was mostly below the average, but there were a few times when it increased significantly.
+         - Outliers on the right may show times of currency problems or rapid devaluation.
+      - Unemployment Rate (Standardized) Distribution
+         - This distribution seems more balanced than USD but is still slightly skewed left.
+         - The large range shows that unemployment changes a much over time.
+   - Time Series Line Plot:
+      - Changes in Standardized Oil Prices Over Time
+         - The figure shows a clear upward trend toward the right side.
+         - The price changes show that oil prices are unstable, especially during certain times, such as when there are global price shocks or international events.
    - Trends Over Time Line Plot:
       - This graph depicts the historical development of General CPI and Food CPI.
       - Both measures show a definite upward trend, suggesting ongoing inflation.
       - It helps visually verify that general consumer prices and food costs have risen significantly over the years.
+   - Scatter Plots
+      - Oil Prices vs USD
+         - This is a very strong positive relationship: when oil prices go up, the USD (exchange rate) also goes up.
+         - The points go up, which means that energy costs and the USD are very closely tied.
+      - Unemployment Rate vs USD
+         - This reveals a strong negative relationship: when unemployment goes up, the USD tends to go down.
+         - This is intriguing since it goes against what most people think: high unemployment is usually seen with a weak currency.
+         - But this could be due to trailing effects or the way the data is set up.
+For example, periods with increased TL may have been followed by a cooling economy and employment loss.
    - Scatter Plots with Regression Lines
       - General CIP vs USD
          - This scatter plot shows the general inflation in connection with the currency rate (USD).